martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+### Automatically Name Selected Elements for Additional Morph Effects

+> The Bag features a new component to declaratively assign view transition names to selected elements: `<AutoNameSelected/>`.
+[This component](https://events-3bg.pages.dev/library/AutoNameSelected/) provides for a lot of fun as can be seen in the [image gallery demo](https://events-3bg.pages.dev/image-gallery/).

 ### 🗃️ Do you love Lorenzo's Multi Sidebar for Starlight?
-> ... then you'll appreciate that The Bag's Starlight support got you covered from day one: View transition support starting with the first npm release of @lorenzo_lewis/starlight-multi-sidebar!
+> ... then you'll appreciate that The Bag's Starlight support got you covered from day one: View transition support starting with the first npm release of @lorenzo_lewis/starlight~~multi-sidebar~~**utils**!

 ### Improved Support for swap()-related Topics!!

 > VtBotDebug now shows the changes that are made to the DOM during swap.

-> Support for `swap()` replacements is now automatically synced with Astro's main development.
-Astro extents the semantics of the `swap()` functions?
-All extensions are supported by The Bag and are available for your individual swaps!

 ### More Starlight Improvements: ###